-Introduction to scientific programming, numerical solution of linear system of equations, interpolation, solution of non-linear equations, numerical integration, numerical methods for differential equations.
+Introduction to scientific programming, numerical solutions nonlinear equations and problems from linear algebra, interpolation, numerical integration, and numerical methods for differential equations.

 The first part of this course typically covers:

--Programming using MATLAB, FORTRAN, C, MAPLE or other programming environments.
+1) Programming using MATLAB, MAPLE or other programming environments.

 The second part typically covers:

--Selected additional topics, such as eigenvalue computation, least squares approximation, fast Fourier transform, numerical optimization, boundary value problems, methods for partial differential equations.
+4) Selected additional topics, such as fast Fourier transform, numerical optimization, random number generators, and stochastic differential

 This course will contain an introduction to scientific computing; the particular software used will vary among instructors.
-Most instructors will use the lecture method, with a substantial amount of classes being taught in the computer lab.
+Most instructors will use the lecture method, with some classes being taught in the computer lab.

 Acquire a working knowledge of algorithms and modern computer software for approximating solutions of scientific computing problems.